pb-monash/FIT5032_Bo_Pang_36969842_eldercare-connect/README.md

 5. Sign in with the staff demo account, open **Staff hub**, edit a service and add/remove a draft service.
 6. Use the **A+** and **Contrast** controls in the header, then refresh to demonstrate accessible reading preferences.

-## Notes

-This is a course demonstration application.
-Authentication and data persistence use browser Local Storage only; no production personal data should be entered.

-For the final Moodle packaging and video recording steps, see [SUBMISSION_GUIDE.md](SUBMISSION_GUIDE.md).